David Alton: Political career

 Alton was elected as Member of Parliament for Liverpool Edge Hill at a by-election in 1979 for the Liberal Party, when he became the "Baby of the House", achieving a record swing of 36.8% and 64% of the vote.
 He won the seat the day after the Callaghan Government was defeated in a vote of confidence and the 1979 General Election being called.
 He became the shortest lived MP, a member for less than a week, and made his Maiden Speech within three hours of taking his seat.
 Five weeks later he was re-elected and went on to serve as a Liverpool MP for 18 years, before standing down.
 He was the only new member of a Parliamentary Party of 11 MPs.
 He campaigned on the slogan "Everyone Knows Someone Who Has Been Helped by David Alton."
 He was notably a very short-serving Baby of the House, as Stephen Dorrell, who was a year younger than Alton, was elected at the 1979 election.

 When the Edge Hill constituency was abolished for the 1983 general election, he was elected to represent the new Liverpool Mossley Hill constituency.

-From 1979 to 1988 he served at various times as spokesman on the environment, home affairs, Northern Ireland and as Chief Whip.
+Alton held a number of spokesman posts for the Liberals: environment and race relations, 1979-1981; Home Affairs, 1981-1982; Northern Ireland, 1987-1988.
+He also served as Chief Whip from 1985 to 1987.
 He is known for his anti-abortion position, and in 1987 he resigned as Chief Whip to campaign for his unsuccessful private member's bill which aimed to stop late abortions.
 He became a Liberal Democrat MP when the Liberal Party merged with the SDP in 1988, but he had difficult relations with parts of the party, especially over attempts to make the party adopt a position in favour of abortion rights.
 In 1992, he announced that he would not stand again as a Liberal Democrat after the party passed a policy that he believed committed the party to support abortion for the first time.
 A motion passed in Spring 1993 stating that the party had no position on the substantive issue of abortion spared him delivering on the promise.

 He stood down as an MP at the 1997 general election.
+His constituency seat was also abolished at that election.

+House of Lords

-He was made a life peer as Baron Alton of Liverpool, of Mossley Hill in the County of Merseyside as a personal choice of John Major in the Dissolution Honours, and took his seat in the House of Lords as a crossbencher.
+Inn April 1997, it was announced that he was to be made a life peer, as part of John Major's 1997 Dissolution Honours.
+He was created as Baron Alton of Liverpool, of Mossley Hill in the County of Merseyside on 12 June 1997.
+He took his seat in the House of Lords as a crossbencher on 12 June 1997.

 Alton is chairman of the British-DPRK All-Party Parliamentary Group, and visited Pyongyang in October 2010 when he had talks with leaders of the North Korean government including Choe Thae-bok, the chairman of the Supreme People's Assembly.